nhat-le/switching-simulations/doc/README.md

 Run `PaperFigures/code/qlearning_figures.m` or `PaperFigures/code/inf_based_figures.m` for the 2d plots of the behavioral metrics

+Note that the `qlearning_figures_prob.m` might be the more updated script to produce the latest figures that are more convenient to use for all the probabilistic worlds.

 Current versions of the figures are based on:
 `'/Users/minhnhatle/Dropbox (MIT)/Sur/MatchingSimulations/simdata/EGreedyQLearningAgent-withCorr-prob0.00to1.00-072321.mat'` and `'/Users/minhnhatle/Dropbox (MIT)/Sur/MatchingSimulations/simdata/EGreedyInferenceBasedAgent-withCorr-prob0.00to1.00-072121.mat'`